tkwonn/text-snippet/README.md

 - Special characters (`\n`, `\t`, `\'`, `\"`, `\`) are properly escaped/unescaped using PHP's `json_encode()` and `json_decode()` methods.
 - All database inputs are parameterized using `mysqli` prepared statements to prevent SQL injection.
-- Monaco Editor handles the text content as read-only when viewing, preventing XSS attacks.
 - HTML special characters are escaped using `htmlspecialchars()` when displaying titles and metadata.

 ### Rate Limiting for DoS Protection